 [00:38:35] Thanks for the Verusen team for sponsoring our coverage here of the Dembski event.
 Make sure not only stay tuned for all of our the remainder of our interviews here throughout the event, but you can learn more about Dimka at DMM SCA, a DOT U.S. sipper.
 From that, you can check out some of things we’ve got coming up.
 Supply chain.
 Now we’ve got in-person events.
 We’ve got a global digital events, a variety of partners from E.M.T.
 Rorters Events to Automotive Industry Action Group Resilience 360 and Moto X for that matter.
 If you can’t find somebody looking for on our events tab or webinar tab at Supply Chain Now Radio dot com should a note to our CMO Amanda at Supply Chain Now Radio dot com and we will get you hooked up.
 Big thanks once again to Hannah and to Paul.
 Stay tuned.
 We continue our coverage of the conference here, the dembski conference here in beautiful Scottsdale, Arizona.
 Scott Luton here on behalf of Untaught and tartine.
 Have a wonderful week ahead and we will see you next time on.
 So much amount of picture about.

 Hannah Kain is President and CEO of ALOM, a global supply chain company she founded in 1997 headquartered in Fremont, California.
-Hannah was born in Denmark and immigrated to the US in 1990.
-She taught at Copenhagen Business School and holds three university degrees.
-Hannah is a Board member of the National Association of Manufacturers and the Women’s Business Enterprise National Council (WBENC).
-She serves on the Advisory Council of Heritage Bank of Commerce and The Michelle R. Clayman Institute for Gender Research at Stanford University.
-Kain is a member of the exclusive invitation-only Committee of 200 for executive women.
-She has received numerous awards, including SDCE Supply Chain Pro-to-Know, 2019 WBEC-Pacific Pinnacle Award, 2017 Woman of The Year in Manufacturing Gold Stevie Award, been named a 2017 Connected World Magazine Women of M2M / IoT honoree, and won the 2017 Silver Stevie Award for best global woman-owned business.
+ALOM operates out of 19 global locations to support its Fortune 500 customers in the technology, automotive, medical, financial, and energy sectors with brand enhancing supply chain management services and solutions.
+Hannah was born in Denmark where – in addition to a business and political career – she taught at Copenhagen Business School.
+Hannah holds three university degrees.
+Hannah is a current board member of the National Association of Manufacturers, Women’s Business Enterprise National Council (WBENC), and WBEC-Pacific.
+She is the board chair of How Women Lead, Silicon Valley, serves on the Advisory Council of Heritage Bank of Commerce and is a member of the exclusive invitation-only Committee of 200 for executive women.
+She has received numerous awards for her supply chain, leadership and diversity activities.
+Among her 2020 recognition: Business Insider named her one of the top 100 people transforming business.
+For the sixth year in a row, Hannah was named a Supply Chain Pro to Know.
+She was recognized as one of the top 10 women in logistics, and she won the inaugural SDCE Women in Supply Chain award in September 2020.
+Among her prior awards, 2019 WBEC-Pacific Pinnacle Award, 2017 Gold Woman of The Year Stevie, and the 2017 Silver Stevie for best global woman-owned business.
 She has been honored as a Top 25 Champion of Diversity in STEM, won the Manufacturing Institute STEP Ahead Award, the YWCA Tribute to Women Award, inducted into the Silicon Valley Capitol Club wall of fame, won the global Vistage Leadership Award, and named a WBENC Business Star.
-ALOM has earned numerous quality certifications, including ISO 9001, ISO 13485, TL 9000 and DMSCA CMP Level 3.0.

 Paul Noble is Founder and CEO of Verusen, a technology firm that uses AI to predict inventory and harmonize data organizations in a variety of industries.
 Verusen automatically integrates to your ERP and disparate data sources — single or multiple systems, one or many locations.
 Then, the platform’s Artificial Intelligence learns from your own inventory experts and encodes their knowledge to provide seamless inventory harmonization.
 With Verusen, you get automatic naming and categorization with 99% reliability at scale — a true material master.
 Paul’s passion for entrepreneurship has always shaped his approach for go-to-market strategies and tools, which was the driving force behind pursuing his dream of launching Verusen to improve the availability of easy-to-use technology for optimizing the supply chain for materials and MRO.
 Learn more about Verusen here: https://www.verusen.com/